When Distraction is a Good Thing: Managing Chronic Pain

 Research has shown that massage can lower the body’s production of the stress hormone cortisol.
 Massage can also provide temporary relief from pain, stiffness, and anxiety.

 Moderate pressure was found to be more effective than light pressure.
-However, it’s important to communicate with your massage therapist regarding the appropriate level of pressure for you, as each person’s level of comfort is different.
+However, communication with your massage therapist is key regarding the appropriate level of pressure for you, as each person’s level of comfort is different.

 6. Reading/Podcasts/Audiobooks

 Reading or listening to podcasts or audiobooks can provide a much-needed escape and encourage learning.
-Topics that inspire, motivate and emphasize self-compassion tend to channel positive messages that lift the spirit and promote a can-do attitude.
+Topics that inspire, motivate, and emphasize self-compassion lift the spirit and promote a can-do attitude.

 image.jpg